apideck-samples/sample-starter-kit/README.md

 #### A starter kit for building projects with the Unified APIs of [Apideck](https://developers.apideck.com/).

 Use a single API to push and query data from multiple connectors.
-In this starter kit, we use the [Apideck Node SDK](https://www.npmjs.com/package/@apideck/node) to create a session and fetch data from different connectors.
+In this starter kit, we use the [Apideck Unify SDK](https://www.npmjs.com/package/@apideck/unify) to create sessions, manage connections, and fetch data from different connectors.
 <br>

 ## Quick overview